 Loose Dry avalanches occur in either soft, powdery, storm-snow, or in old, weak, faceted snow.
 If the entire snowpack is faceted and sugary, loose dry avalanches can run to the ground.

 Where They Form

 Loose Dry avalanches can exist throughout the terrain, on any aspect or elevation.
 They start on very steep slopes, usually 35 degrees or steeper.
 If they release on low-angle terrain, they are usually small slides that do not run very far.

 Timing and Triggering

 Most Loose Dry avalanches are a non-persistent problem and stabilize in hours or days.
 There tends to be a short period of frequent natural activity, which often occurs during intense snowfall or with the first sun/warming after a storm.
-However, human-triggering of loose dry avalanche may be possible any time the snowpack consists of unconsolidated faceted grains.
+However, human-triggering of a loose dry avalanche may be possible any time the snowpack consists of unconsolidated faceted grains.
 Loose Dry avalanches release below the trigger point.

 Because it is a surface problem, it is easy to feel and recognize unconsolidated snow.
 Recent loose-snow avalanches are a good indicator.
-You may see sluffs or spindrift coming off your tracks or running on steep slopes.
+You may see sluffs or spindrifts coming off your tracks or running on steep slopes.

 Treatment and Avoidance